 I actually figured out the culprit(s) around the time I was 400 pages into the book.
 Not for the correct reasons though.
 There was a particular mention of the meaning of a certain term, and I guessed the culprit.
 It was the right guess but not the smart guess.

-If you’re a sort of mystery lover who love their mysteries fast and to the point; just wanna fly through their mysteries, you’re the wrong candidate to read Lethal White.
+If you’re a sort of mystery lover who loves your mysteries fast and to the point; just wanna fly through their mysteries, you’re the wrong candidate to read Lethal White.

 With a mystery this dense (with countless sub plots), it can be hard to keep track of who has done what and why.
 My advice: don’t even try to do that.
 You gotta go with the flow, forget about the mystery, and just bask in beauty of Galbraith’s glorious writing which details even the minute aspects of protagonists’ lives.